prasenforu/openshift-origin-aws/security/ocpscan/README.md

 #### Step #2 Setting sufficiaent priviledge to that project

-In security project we have to give sufficient priviledge to run containers (as a DaemonSet in all nodes)
+In security project we have to give sufficient priviledge to run containers.

 ```
 oc adm policy add-scc-to-user privileged system:serviceaccount:security:ocpscan-sa